Jonish-Abisheck/Jonish-Abisheck.github.io/_pages/about.md

 # **Research and Experience**

 I have worked on a 3R serial robotics model for a college project.
-During my research internship at the Indira Gandhi Nuclear Reactor, I focused on validating the PINET code, a Python-based model for predicting output properties during heat transfer.
+During my research internship at the Indira Gandhi Nuclear Reactor, I workedfocused on validating the PINET code, a Python-based model for predicting output properties during heat transfer.

 Currently, for my final year thesis, I am developing a mathematical model to enable autonomous flight for a flapping-wing MAV.